arashalam7/Check_Serializability/README.md

 Arash Alam - M.Sc of Software student
 Shahid Beheshti University

-Project for Advanced DataBase Course.
+Project for Advanced DataBase and is about interleaved schedules between transactions

 input must be a text file like the examples uploaded.
 The format is important.